-I get the most inspiration from classic and modern films.
-I’m still working on my list of classic movies to watch, but so far my favorite ones I’ve watched are Big, The Sting, and Rocky.
-I also continue to watch new movies, some of my favorites from the last few years include Creed, Arrival, and Get Out.
-I look to these movies for inspiration on artistic angles and creative story building, which I always need improvement on.
+At the time, I got the most inspiration from classic and modern films.
+To this day, I am still working on my list of classic movies to watch, but so far my favorite ones I’ve watched are Big, The Sting, and Rocky.
+I continued (and still continue) to watch new movies, some of my favorites from the last few years include Creed, Arrival, and Get Out.
+I am a huge fan of the Marvel Cinematic Universe, especially the Guardians of the Galaxy and Captain America movies.
+I looked to these movies for inspiration on artistic angles and creative story building, things I always needed to improve.